nationalarchives/tdr-dev-documentation/technology-considerations/internet_explorer.md

 ## Problem

 A key deliverable for the TDR project is to support users of Internet Explorer.

+The TDR project will need to solve several IE specific issues such allowing the upload of folders.
+Therefore IE investigation has significant importance for the project.

 This raises some operational challenges for development and testing:
 * Development is undertaken on Linux machines which do not support Internet Explorer